This page will help you understand Florida alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Florida alcohol laws can impact visitors from elsewhere.
-Visitors may falsely think that its alcohol laws are the same as those where they live.
-This can cause serious legal problems.
-But learning what is legal and not is easy.
+Visitors may falsely think that its alcohol laws are the same as at home.
+This can easily cause serious problems.

 I. Minimum Age Laws

 Adults aged 18 or older may be bartenders.
-They may also be servers in venues that sell alcohol for consumption on-site.
+They may also be servers in venues that sell alcohol for drinking on-site.

-There is no age restriction for selling beer or wine for off-site consumption.
-The exception is for selling spirits in such an establishment.
+There is no age restriction for selling beer or wine for off-site use.
+The exception is for selling distilled spirits (liquor) in such a place.

-It is criminal to use a borrowed, forged, counterfeit, or stolen Florida driver’s license to buy alcohol.
-The same applies to a Florida ID card.
-Understandably, it’s also illegal to provide anyone with such false ID.
+It is criminal to use a borrowed, forged, counterfeit, or stolen ID to buy alcohol.
+Of course, it’s also illegal to provide anyone with such false ID.

 It’s legal for any adult 18 or older to drink alcohol as part of a required course.
 It must be at an institution with accreditation.
 Moreover, the instructor must be at least 21 and control the alcohol at all times.